nnthuan/nnthuan.github.io/linux/cli/use-case.md

 ---
 layout: default
 title: Use Case
-description: "This document provides command-line use cases when you develop, code, DevOps, ... on a Linux environment"
+description: "This document provides command-line use cases when you develop, code, DevOps, ... on a Linux environment."
 ---

 ## Find the process running on the port and kill it